AnthonyCxx/Notes-and-Writeups/Powershell/README.md

 PowerShell runs on Windows, Linux, and macOS."
 It follows a [composibility model](https://en.wikipedia.org/wiki/Monolithic_application) based on content and design principles from [.NET](https://dotnet.microsoft.com/) and [C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/).
 Powershell was designed to unify the commandline with .NET.

-Anything in quotation marks comes directly from documentation, which is avalilable with `Get-Help -Name <commandlet>` or online.
+Anything in quotation marks comes directly from documentation, which is avalilable with `Get-Help -Name <commandlet>` or online. <br />
 To see all available topics (for helpfiles), run `Get-Help about_*`.
 > Powershell Documentation: [What is Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.1).